heathers989/outfitbuilder/README.md

 Who Would Use It: anyone with the above problems that is also interested in new fashion ideas.

 * Technologies used:
-mongo, mongoDB, mongoDB compass, JavaScript, EJS, node.js, express, HTML/CSS, Heroku for hosting.
+mongo, mongoDB, mongoDB compass, JavaScript, EJS, node.js, express, HTML/CSS, Materialize, Heroku for hosting.

 * Approach taken: Set up authentication first, then created the REST routes, then added styling, and finally deployed to Heroku.
 Wanted users to be able to create outfits/outfit inspo with multiple components for themselves and to share with other users.